3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 python3 -m pip install ConfigUpdater
 ```

-These commands will install the libaries you need to run the interactive user file updater script.
+These commands will install the libraries you need to run the interactive user file updater script.

 To use the feature use this command...